Skip to main content

 Rule 3342-4-02.1 | Administrative policy and procedures regarding regulations for student behavior and administration of student conduct.

 (1) It is the responsibility of the director of student conduct to determine if referrals should be assigned to conduct hearings; provide student conduct hearings and officers with technical advice, training, and clerical support; establish procedures to ensure an ongoing evaluation of student conduct rules; collect and maintain all records of formal disciplinary action; establish means to inform all members of the university community of student conduct policies and issues; and serve as a consultant to students and staff in the administration of the student conduct process.
-This policy establishes procedural directions and is subject to change by action of the senior vice president for student affairs.
+This policy establishes procedural directions and is subject to change by action of the senior vice president for student life.
 The procedures are intended to assure proper implementation of the policy regarding administration of student conduct.

 (2) The director of student conduct (or designee) is responsible for a review of information contained in an incident report, and reserves the right to add, adjust, or remove prohibited conduct accusations prior to issuing a notice of hearing for any case.
 Notice of a hearing includes an incident report and pending accusations.